muimui9/london-NO2-pollution/README.md

 ![Classification_maps](Figures/Classification_maps.png)

-*Figure.
+***Figure 6**.
 All three models applied to the full London scene, against ground truth.
 K-means recovers only the broad core; Random Forest and CNN both reproduce the spatial pattern closely, with the CNN's output the smoothest and closest to truth.*

 * **Per-period tercile labelling for the three-window experiment**: In Section 10, each of the three windows (2019, 2020, 2025) is independently re-binned into its own terciles rather than applying 2023 boundaries to all three.
 This reframes the analysis around *spatial reorganisation* rather than absolute concentration, which preserves rank ordering and therefore preserves tercile boundaries from TROPOMI processor-version drift between 2019 (v1) and 2025 (v2).